Accessibility at Westonbirt Arboretum

 Facilities

-• By the entrance near the Welcome Building, there is a public toilet for disabled visitors with level access.
+• by the Welcome Building, there is a public toilet for disabled visitors with level access.

-• Disabled toilets are available at both, with an adult's changing room available in the toilets in the main visitor area.
+• disabled toilets are available at both, with an adult's changing places available by the Great Oak Hall.

-- Alarm cord monitored by Welcome Building staff during normal hours, 9am to 4:30pm daily
+- alarm cord monitored by Welcome Building staff during normal hours, 9:00am to 4:30pm daily

 A sage green door with a sign that says 'accessible toilet and changing space' on a black sign